 Students shall be placed on academic probation only after they have attempted 12 semester credits.

 Students on academic probation who fail to attain a semester GPA of 1.50 or better shall be placed on suspension only after they have attempted 24 semester credits.
 Academic suspension shall be for one semester.
 The statement "Academic Suspension" shall be placed on the students' permanent records.
 Students who are placed on academic suspension and wish to appeal should follow the appeal process established by the college.
 Suspended students may be reinstated at the conclusion of the suspension period by completing a Petition for Admission/Reinstatement.
 Additional action may be required by the student based on a review of the Petition for Admission/Reinstatement.
 The requirements may include, but are not limited to, the completion of placement testing.
 The Petition for Admission/Reinstatement as well as any additional requirements for enrollment must be completed prior to the begin date of the desired term of re-entry.

-Exceptions to the one semester waiting period may be made on a case-by-case basis by the Dean of Student Services or the Coordinator of Enrollment Services.
+Exceptions to the one semester waiting period may be made on a case-by-case basis by the Dean of Student Affairs or the Coordinator of Enrollment Services.

 Students who have been reinstated from academic suspension must achieve a 2.00 GPA for the semester of their reinstatement and must earn at least a 1.75 GPA in each subsequent semester of attendance.
 The statement "Subject to Dismissal" shall be placed on the student's permanent records.
 Students who have been reinstated from academic suspension will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.
 Reinstated students will be required to carry less than a normal course load the following semester and are required to consult with an advisor.